Will building heights increase?

-The controls we are proposing for MPAC will allow a balance between providing certainty to the community regarding scale and size of development, whilst still encouraging design outcomes that enrich the fabric of the centre.
+The controls we are proposing for MPAC will provide certainty to the community regarding scale and size of development, and encourage considered, evolving design outcomes that enrich the fabric of the centre.

 Through our rigorous testing of the controls, we found that preferred heights along with a series of mandatory controls (FARs, solar access controls, setbacks and building separation) provide the best outcome for MPAC and stop overdevelopment.